A grey image featuring the logos for Notion, Wise, and Meetup

 Now we get to the exciting bit, planning where exactly you want to work from and explore!
 But just how do you find the right destination for you?
 While some countries may instantly come to mind, you’ll want to take some time to explore your options and decide the best way of getting there.
 That’s where our hand-picked digital nomad tools come to your aid.

 Tip: Looking for travel inspiration?
-Check out our recent article on the top low-monthly income digital nomad visas.
+Check out our article on the top low-monthly income digital nomad visas.

-5) Teleport
+5) Numbeo

 While us digital nomads would love to teleport straight to our chosen cities, sadly we’re not quite there yet… In the meantime, Teleport.org is your next best option for getting an in-depth look at your destination before you leave.
 Simply enter the name of your selected city, and you’ll be given a detailed breakdown of a variety of factors, including cost of living, safety, tax, internet access, leisure activities, LBGT rights and much more.